massedge/xpathjs/README.md

         }

 Take a look at some [working examples](http://www.pokret.org/xpathjs/examples/) to get a better idea of how to use XPathJS.

+We would strongly recommend for you to take a look at the [**CAVEATS**](https://github.com/andrejpavlovic/xpathjs/blob/master/CAVEATS.md) document to get a better understanding of XPathJS limitations.

 More examples, configuration options, and caveat info coming soon...